 Okay, that one may have been reaching but I’m pretty confident about this next one.

 In a very memorable scene, the group of weary travelers decides to pick up a hitchhiker because they’re afraid he’ll “melt in the heat”.
 Wheelchair-bound Franklin is immediately suspicious (“He looks like Dracula!”) but the hitchhiker takes a shine to Franklin.
-He admires Franklin’s pocketknife and reveals he, too, carries a blade — a rusty straight razor.
-In a flurry, the hitcher slices open his own hand with Franklin’s pocketknife and gives it back to him; he takes Franklin’s picture and tries to sell it to him; he finally takes his own straight razor, slices open Franklin’s arm, and then burns the photo before being kicked out of the van.
+He admires Franklin’s pocketknife and reveals he, too, carries a blade—a rusty straight razor.
+In a flurry, the hitcher slices open his own hand with Franklin’s pocketknife and gives it back to him; he takes Franklin’s picture and tries to sell it to him; finally, he takes his own straight razor, slices open Franklin’s arm, and then burns the photo before being kicked out of the van.
 Then he smears the symbol on the van while running alongside it, blowing raspberries into the air like some deflating balloon.

-Soon the group stops at a gas station, but there’s no gas so they mainly just freshen up and buy some eats.
+Soon the group stops at a gas station, but there’s no gas, so they mainly just freshen up and buy some eats.
 While left alone in the van, Kirk notices Franklin gouging holes in the van interior with his pocketknife.
 “Franklin, what are you doing, you maniac?”, asks Kirk.
 “Oh, I don’t know, I just started doing that…” replies the dazed Franklin.
 Before he puts his knife away, Franklin notices the hitchhiker’s dried blood on it.

 The group finally reaches the old farmhouse, and everyone runs upstairs leaving Franklin in his wheelchair downstairs.
 And how does Franklin react to being left out of the group?
 He starts blowing raspberries into the air.